 Socioeconomic Development

-According to the UNDP’s latest update to its Human Development Index (HDI) database, Kazakhstan ranked 56th out of 191 countries in 2021, achieving the best result in a decade.
-Taking inequality into account, its HDI decreased by only 6.9% (2021), placing the country between Estonia and Croatia, both EU members, and ahead of Latvia, Lithuania and Bulgaria.
-In contrast, back in 2011, the estimated loss to human development due to inequality was 10.2%.
+In the UNDP’s latest update to its Human Development Index (HDI) database, Kazakhstan was ranked 67th out of 193 countries in 2022, little changed from a decade earlier.
+Taking inequality into account, its HDI score was 8.5% lower in 2022, placing the country right behind the United Arab Emirates in terms of additional loss, and on par with Moldova, but immediately ahead of Latvia, Russia, Poland and South Korea.
+In contrast, its estimated loss in human development due to inequality was 10.6% in 2012.

-According to official data, 6.2 million Kazakhstanis have bank loans and more than 1.5 million have debts.
-In December 2022, the country adopted a law on bankruptcy.
-Based on international experience, three types of bankruptcy for individuals were introduced: out-of-court, judicial and a special procedure for restoring solvency.
-The latter procedure allows for creating an installment plan to repay debt over a period of up to five years, provided the individual has a stable income.
+According to official data, 8.4 million Kazakhstanis have consumer loans to repay and more than 1.5 million are more than 90 days in default.
+In December 2022, the country adopted a bankruptcy law.
+Drawing on international experience, it introduced three types of bankruptcy for individuals: out-of-court, judicial and a special procedure for restoring solvency.
+The latter allows for the creation of an installment plan to repay debt over a period of up to five years, provided the individual has a stable income.

 Socioeconomic barriers